specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/group-synchronized-test-cases-to-a-test-suite.md

 If you specify a test suite name that does not exist, SpecSync creates a test suite first \(under the first test plan\).

 {% hint style="info" %}
-_Since the test suite names are not unique in Azure DevOps, you can also specify the test suite ID in the_ `remote/testSuite/id` _setting._
+_The test suite names are not unique in Azure DevOps.
+If the same name is used for multiple suites, you should specify the test suite ID in the_ `remote/testSuite/id` _setting instead._
 {% endhint %}

 {% hint style="info" %}